 Another day at work.
 Fresh bolded messages are already waiting excitedly in the Inbox.
 In the course of prioritization, you choose three or four important topics that you will deal with first, but one of them is fighting for your attention a little more fiercely than the others.
 There is something urgent and desperate about it.
 You click with concern.
 The author seems to be trying to keep it formal and friendly, to be authentic, but you feel that something is not right here.
 In the way he is addressing you there is strange confidentiality, trembling hands.
 You can congratulate yourself!
-There is a good chance someone has tried to extort data from you and you managed to see through his intentions.
-The person has impersonated a colleague who urgently needs your help in finding a lost cell phone.
-At the same time, he tried to persuade you to click on some bizarre, out-of-context attachment that was supposed to help solve the problem.
-Anti-phishing training was not in vain!

 The above example shows one of the “stereotypical” mechanisms of a personalized hacker attack.
 The work environment, especially of large institutions, is exposed to their influence extremely often.
 At the office, we communicate formally on a daily basis with many, often completely unknown people.
 In such conditions it is easier to make a mistake while browsing correspondence, as we come across a serious-sounding message from who at first glance is a trusted sender – a friend from another department, even a supervisor – but in fact is not.
 Fortunately, we are not defenseless in such a situation.